 He wasn’t going to have one of his children walking to school with no shoes on, or worse, shoes so tight they rubbed the back of your heels until the flesh came clear off.
 “Why wear any shoes at all, thought Elmer?”
 Pride, he guessed.
 No, sir.
-His children might hate him for the workload he gave them, but he’d rather they did that then live with the humility he’d been cloaked with growing up.
+His children might hate him for the workload he gave them, but he’d rather they did that than live with the humility he’d been cloaked with growing up.

 Heaping had been abundantly fertile to Elmer, just like his wife, Gladys.
 But life had not always been perfect, and Elmer had seen the effects of the Great Depression first hand, as he was born during the beginning of it.

-Elmer had six children; all strong and of goodly countenance.
-War had taken its toll on a couple; but they sprang back like the elastic of a rubber band, sturdy yet versatile.
+Elmer had six children, all strong and of goodly countenance.
+War had taken its toll on a couple, but they sprang back like the elastic of a rubber band, sturdy yet versatile.

-His wife, Gladice, was anything but giddy; although her name might suggest otherwise.
+His wife, Gladice, was anything but giddy, although her name might suggest otherwise.
 No, she was serious and inquisitive, annoying at times even.
 Of course, he wasn’t the most comfortable fellow to get along with and could lose his temper over the smallest irritant.
-When this happened, he seemed to completely black out and become someone he was not even familiar with.
+When this happened, he seemed to completely blackout and become someone he was not even familiar with.
 It hadn’t been that long ago that he had taken a fresh green switch and beat one of his children until the blood sprang forth.
 Gladice had grabbed the switch and broke it in half.
 “Elmer stop!” she’d screamed.
 “ELMER LOY CHASTENINGS you’re going to kill that child!”
-It was in that moment that he seemed to come crashing back into reality, and felt sure that the proverb that said “punish them with the rod and save them from death,” was not perhaps meant to be as forceful as he had taken it.
-He’d tried hard in the last couple years to stop disciplining them at all.
-He’d let Gladdy do that he thought.
+It was in that moment that he seemed to come crashing back into reality and felt sure that the proverb that said “punish them with the rod and save them from death,” was not perhaps meant to be as forceful as he had taken it.
+He’d tried hard in the last couple of years to stop disciplining them at all.
+He’d let Gladdy do that, he thought.
 Yes.
 For Gladice’s words were like chicken soup– warm and nourishing to the soul, but his words tended to be more aptly described as tar trying to mix with water; hot and sticky, repellant even.

-Gladice was a sturdy woman with broad shoulders and breast that had satisfied Elmer for over twenty-five years now.
+Gladice was a sturdy woman with broad shoulders and breasts that had satisfied Elmer for over twenty-five years now.
 She had dark chestnut hair, thicker than the pines, and her eyes were as violet as an Aster bloom.
 She could outwork most men, and she cooked better than his mother ever did.
 Perhaps it was because there was plenty of food to be had in Heaping and an abundance on Elmer’s table–and he needed an abundance to keep all the mouths fed.

-Heaping was growing for a town its size and Elmer saw to it that he was part of that growth.
+Heaping was growing for a town its size, and Elmer saw to it that he was part of that growth.
 The station had been profitable, and he had hired a mechanic who was training his sons on all the repairs of the latest automobiles.
 Once Elmer felt secure with the first service station, he had plans to open another in the next town over.

-Elmer didn’t trust banks and although he had a large sum in the First Bank of Heaping.
+Elmer didn’t trust banks, and although he had a large sum in the First Bank of Heaping.
 He also had quite a few coffee cans hidden in the barn, among other precarious places.

-If you ever find yourself in Heaping KY, look for the flagpole on Taylor Street and turn right at the service station.
-Follow the light post and the road that winds and curves down Boulder street and just to your left; you’ll see a road tucked back behind some trees, a road named after the very folks who live there, The Chastenings.
+If you ever find yourself in Heaping, KY, look for the flagpole on Taylor Street and turn right at the service station.
+Follow the light post and the road that winds and curves down Boulder street, and just to your left, you’ll see a road tucked back behind some trees, a road named after the very folks who live there, The Chastenings.
 If you walk up the exquisite porch and take a hand to the brass knocker on the cherry red doors, you might just meet Elmer’s wife, Gladys.
-If she invites you for tea, which more than likely she will because that’s just her nature, do try and study the creases right above her temple area and the violet of her eyes that now has softly faded.
-And after you dip your silver spoon into her rose covered teacup and taste of the orange Asberry spice with ginger, do gaze out the sitting room, past the redwoods, and down the hill.
-There you’ll see a large oak tree with some carvings dug neatly into its skin and six steps beyond lies a secret box buried deep beneath the earth.
+If she invites you for tea, which more than likely she will because that’s only her nature, do try and study the creases right above her temple area and the violet of her eyes that now has softly faded.
+And after you dip your silver spoon into her rose-covered teacup and taste of the orange Asberry spice with ginger, do gaze out the sitting room, past the redwoods, and down the hill.
+There you’ll see a large oak tree with some carvings dug neatly into its skin, and six steps beyond lies a secret box buried deep beneath the earth.
 A box filled with secrets that were never meant to be dug up. . .
 Or buried for that matter.
 Buried secrets cause the most disparagement.
 For even though they may lie quietly at the bottom of the sea, their spirits walk amongst us.